GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_brokers_multicomputer.md

 ## Where is the code?

 The code for the [Advanced examples](https://github.com/GMLC-TDC/HELICS-Examples/tree/main/user_guide_examples/advanced) can be found in the HELICS-Examples repository on GitHub.
-This example on [multi-computer co-simulation can be found here](https://github.com/GMLC-TDC/HELICS-Examples/tree/main/user_guide_examples/advanced/advanced_brokers/multi_computer).
+The example on [multi-computer co-simulation can be found here](https://github.com/GMLC-TDC/HELICS-Examples/tree/main/user_guide_examples/advanced/advanced_brokers/multi_computer).
 If you have issues navigating the examples, visit the HELICS [Gitter page](https://gitter.im/GMLC-TDC/HELICS) or the [user forum on GitHub](https://github.com/GMLC-TDC/HELICS/discussions).

 [![](https://github.com/GMLC-TDC/helics_doc_resources/blob/main/user_guide/advanced_broker_multicomputer_github.png?raw=true)](https://github.com/GMLC-TDC/HELICS-Examples/tree/main/user_guide_examples/advanced)